-Applications for the Interstate Teacher Pool must be submitted through JobsWA, and include the following documents:
+Applications for the New Zealand Teacher Pool must be submitted through JobsWA, and include the following documents:

-- A comprehensive, up-to-date CV, of no more than five pages - A two page statement addressing the AITSL teaching domains - Proof of full COVID-19 vaccination, or evidence that you will receive full vaccination prior to commencement. - Identification (ie. birth certificate, or a current and valid passport).
-Please note, we do not accept driver's licence. - If you provide documents under different names, you will also need to provide evidence of your name change. - Eligibility to work in Australia, if your identification documents are not issued in Australia or New Zealand, evidence includes: - Australian or New Zealand citizenship; - Valid Australian work visa with date of entry Visa Entitlement Verification Online (VEVO) - Evidence of teacher registration from another state or territory, if you are not a registered teacher in WA with the Teacher Registration Board of Western Australia.
-If you have not yet graduated, please provide a receipt of application for teacher registration.

-- Academic transcripts identifying your course of study, including copies of undergraduate degrees and any postgraduate qualifications (if applicable).
-Your transcripts must include:

-- \ your name

-- university name

-- course name

-- units completed

-- course completion or conferral date.
+- a comprehensive, up-to-date CV, of no more than five pages - a 3-page statement addressing the AITSL teaching domains - identification (i.e. birth certificate, or a current and valid passport).
+Please note, we do not accept a driver's licence. - If you provide documents under different names, you will also need to provide evidence of your name change. - eligibility to work in Australia, if your identification documents are not issued in Australia or New Zealand. evidence includes: - Australian or New Zealand citizenship - Valid Australian work visa with date of entry Visa Entitlement Verification Online (VEVO). - Evidence of teacher registration from New Zealand.
+If you have not yet graduated, please provide a receipt of application for teacher registration. - If you currently hold teacher registration in any other Australian State or Territory or New Zealand, you may be eligible to apply for registration with the TRBWA through Mutual Recognition. - If registration is granted by the TRBWA, the period of registration will match your current registration period held in the other Australian State or Territory or New Zealand. - academic transcripts identifying your course of study, including copies of undergraduate degrees and any postgraduate qualifications (if applicable).
+Your transcripts must include: - your name - university name - course name - units completed - course completion or conferral date.

-- If you haven't finished your course yet, please provide your current transcripts detailing your units completed, future units, and expected completion date.
+If you haven't finished your course yet, please provide your current transcripts detailing your units completed, future units, and expected completion date.